jeferal/point_net_suite/README.md

 </p>

 **Conclusions:**
-- With weighted loss, the plot shows that PointNet is actually learning to classify minority classes.
+- With weighted loss, the plot shows that PointNet++ is actually learning to classify minority classes.
 This is a huge improvement over the previous experiment.

 #### 2.4.3.
 Experiments with Dales PointNet++ semantic segmentation <a name="243-experiments-dales-pointnetpp"></a>

-Experiment template
-**Experiment Name:**
-- Params table
-**Hypothesis:**
-- Describe the hypothesis here.
-**Experiment Setup:**
-- Describe the experiment setup here.
-**Results:**
-- Describe the results here.
-**Conclusions:**
-- Describe the conclusions here.

 **Experiment Base Hyper Parameters:**
 | Learning Rate | Optimizer | Batch Size | Num Points | Grouping Method | Dropout | Scheduler | Label Smoothing | Extra Feature Dropout |